-4.2 Discussion of Findings

-Pooled OLS results
+4.2 Discussion of Findings Pooled OLS results

 Results from Table 2 shows that tax savings is not statistically significant to total investment expenditure, but increase in tax savings raises total investment expenditure.
 However, total assets is statistically significant to total investment expenditure variable.
-The coefficient on the robustness option is 0.9175 which is significant at the 1% level suggesting that a percentage change in total assets leads to increase in total investment expenditure.
-Thus, this validates the role that total investment is a true indicator of investment expenditure.
-Thus, this validates the role that tax savings plays on corporate investment expenditure in Nigeria.
-Therefore, corporate investment expenditure will increase in corporate tax savings.
+The coefficient on the robustness option is 0.9175 which is significant at the 1% level suggesting that a percentage change in total assets leads to increase in total investment expenditure by 91 per cent.
+Given that total investment is a true indicator of investment expenditure.
+Thus, this validates the role that tax savings plays on corporate investment expenditure.
+Tax savings in this sense are major consideration in driving corporate investment expenditure in Nigeria.
+Therefore, corporate investment expenditure will increases in Nigeria as a result of an increase in corporate tax savings.
 The coefficient of tax book gap and temporary tax difference was positive and not statistically significant.
 This suggests that a percentage change in tax book gap and temporary tax difference results in boosting corporate investment expenditure by about 6 percent, on average, ceteris paribus.
 This outcome is expected as the effect of tax incentives increase corporate investment expenditure.